hostile/hostile-express-sdk/README.md

 # Hostile Core SDK

+A powerful SDK for Express-based REST APIs, made in TypeScript.

-The core Node SDK (powered by Express) used in Hostile's v2 API, which simplifies management of routing, middleware, smart application-level rate limiting, required parameters in requests, caching, and more.
+Extremely powerful, built to handle routing, middleware, smart application-level rate-limiting, required parameters in requests, caching, and more.

+### Feature Summary

+- Handles routing automatically, and can automatically find and register all routes
+- Direct support and integration for L7 rate-limiting
+- Designed for a smooth development experience, with a goal to repeat as little code as possible
+- Easy middleware interface, with all features being available in one class
+- Input validation and requirement support
+- AWS CloudWatch logging support
+- Supports multiple types of caching
+- Fully MVC based

 ### Authors & Licensing